dtlehrer/GitBook/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli.md

 Example: `shdw-drive upload-multiple-files --keypair ~/.config/solana/id.json --directory ~/Documents/my-expensive-jpgs/`

 This will allow you to upload all files in a given directory.
 If the file already exists, the upload for that file will be skipped and you will get back the finalized Shadow Drive URL in the response.
-When running this command, you will be presented with a list of storage accounts to choose from and only the ones with enough storage for the entire directory supplied will be selectable.
+When running this command, you will be presented with a list of storage accounts to choose from, and only the ones with enough storage for the entire directory supplied will be selectable.

 The log of this command will be written to a `.json` file in your current directory.